Evidence for the rare decay $B^{+} \to \bar \Lambda p \mu^{+} \mu^{-}$

 The \lhcb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the pseudorapidity range $2<\eta<5$, designed for the study of particles containing \bquark or \cquark quarks.
 The detector used in this analysis includes a high-precision tracking system consisting of a silicon-strip vertex detector (VELO) surrounding the $pp$ interaction region~\cite{LHCb-DP-2014-001}, a large-area silicon-strip detector located upstream of a dipole magnet with a bending power of about $4{\mathrm{\,T\,m}}$, and three stations of silicon-strip detectors and straw drift tubes~\cite{LHCb-DP-2017-001} placed downstream of the magnet.
 The tracking system provides measurements of the track momentum and impact parameter (IP) and is used to reconstruct primary vertices (PVs).
 Different types of charged hadrons are distinguished using particle identification (PID) information from two ring-imaging Cherenkov detectors~\cite{LHCb-DP-2012-003}.
 Muons are identified by a system comprising alternating layers of iron and multiwire proportional chambers.
 The \decay{\Lbar}{ \bar p\pip} decay is reconstructed in two distinct categories depending on whether the proton and pion tracks are reconstructed in all tracking detectors (\emph{long}) or in all but the VELO (\emph{downstream}).
 The $\Lbar$ decay products must have an invariant mass between 1105 and 1130\mevcc.
 While candidates in the \emph{long} category have better mass, momentum, and vertex resolution than those in the \emph{downstream} category, the \emph{downstream} category accounts for approximately two‐thirds of the total $\Lbar$ yield.

 The online event selection is performed by a trigger~\cite{LHCb-DP-2012-004}, which consists of a hardware stage, based on information from the calorimeter and muon systems, followed by a software stage, which applies a full event reconstruction.
+The trigger strategy follows the standard two-level approach used in previous LHCb analyses with dimuon final states, {\it e.g.}, $B_s^0 \to \mu^+ \mu^-$~\cite{LHCb-PAPER-2021-008}.
 Triggered data further undergo a centralized, offline processing step to deliver physics-analysis-ready data across the entire \lhcb physics program~\cite{Stripping}.

 Simulated samples are used to study the properties of the signal, normalization, and background channels.
 The generation of $pp$ collisions is performed using \pythia~\cite{Sjostrand:2007gs}, with a specific \lhcb configuration~\cite{LHCb-PROC-2010-056}.
 Decays of unstable particles are described by \evtgen~\cite{Lange:2001uf}, in which final-state radiation is generated using \photos~\cite{davidson2015photos}.
 The interactions of the generated particles with the detector material and their responses, are implemented using the \geant toolkit~\cite{Agostinelli:2002hh,Allison:2006ve}, as described in Ref.~\cite{LHCb-PROC-2011-006}.
 Signal and normalization decays are generated according to a phase-space decay model.